 - In a relatively early episode, Chopper starts to yell at Nami when she wakes up from her sickness at Dr. Kureha's place, and then he acts awkwardly all of a sudden, prompting Nami to look directly into the camera and ask aloud if he can't hide his feelings.

-- Sanji does this twice in the beginning sixth movie when one of the island's champions, Muchigoro, is introduced.
-First time, he tells the audience that Muchigoro's definitely an idiot.
+- Sanji does this twice at the beginning of the sixth movie when one of the island's champions, Muchigoro, is introduced.
+The first time, he tells the audience that Muchigoro's definitely an idiot.
 The second time he does this is after Muchigoro is tricked by Usopp saying, "See?
 He's an idiot."

-- Through much of the Golden Age and Silver Age, Superman would end a story by giving the reader a wink, usually when one of his supporting cast made a clueless remark about his Secret Identity.
-This was echoed in almost every episode of the '60s Filmation cartoon (and several of the classic old Fleischers, as well).
+- Through much of the Golden Age and Silver Age, he would end a story by giving the reader a wink, usually when one of his supporting cast made a clueless remark about his Secret Identity.

-- Whatever Happened to The Man of Tomorrow? would be the last time he does it.
-At least for the pre-Man of Steel version.
+- Whatever Happened to the Man of Tomorrow? would be the last time the Pre-Crisis Superman does it.

 - In DC One Million, we discover the ultimate fate of Superman: In the distant future, he spends 100,000 years hibernating in the sun, and emerges in the 853rd century as an unstoppable super-god.
 After bringing Lois and the entire planet Krypton back to life with a wave of his hand, his final act is to give the reader one last knowing wink.